 This kind of quality curcumin begins…at the beginning.

 Prerequisite quality controls that begin as early as the growing stage factor into the overall quality and bioavailability of curcumin.
 Quality curcumin should be subjected to a number of procedures and controls when the material is in its raw form—that is, when it’s being grown, harvest, dried, and stored.

 Even at these early stages, the biomass should be quarantined and monitored, and tests for microbiological and chemical analysis should be ordered.
 Potential contaminants, such as pesticides, aflatoxins, and heavy metals, need to be controlled.

 Once the botanical raw material is released, it undergoes another set of controls during the processing and manufacturing stage.

-These controls focus on GMPs, which are regulated and outlined by the FDA under Title 21.
-They ensure testing is done on every raw material being used in any supplement to determine its purity, potency, identity, and contaminants in order to prove to consumers that the company selling the supplement is meeting its label claim.
+Current Good Manufacturing Practices (cGMPs), which are regulated and outlined by the FDA under the Food Drug and Cosmetic Act, require a certain level of quality assurance.
+This includes testing requirements to ensure testing is performed on every raw material used in a supplement.
+These tests determine its purity, potency, identity, and contaminants in order to make sure that the supplement meets the standards put in place.

-The GMPs also provide a statistically valid method for substantiating label claims on the finished product, per the Truth in Labeling Act.
-All of the pre-requisite analyses as well as analyses done in the processing and manufacturing stages should be well documented by the producer.
-They are required to possess this documentation in case they are audited by the FDA.
+CGMPs also provide a statistically valid method for substantiating label claims on the finished product, per the Food Drug and Cosmetic Act.
+All of the prerequisite analyses should be well documented by the supplement manufacturer.

 The level of quality control in the raw material stage may vary from company to company, so be sure to do your research.
 Indena® is one company that emphasizes early testing and controls before the material reaches the processing and manufacturing stage, with 30 protocols in place for ensuring high quality curcumin.
 All of these steps contribute to the efficacy of the curcumin you’ll get in a branded supplement like the one we offer.